STEMgraph/322ab4aa-737e-4265-83b1-614c893b3753/README.md

 # Using ArangoDB in a Docker Container

-> In this exercise you will learn how to run ArangoDB using Docker, interact with its HTTP API and Web UI, and preserve data using volumes.
+> In this exercise you will learn how to run ArangoDB using Docker, interact with its HTTP API through the command line, and preserve data using volumes.
 Furthermore, we will explore how ArangoDB's unique multi-model capabilities can be accessed in a containerized environment.

 ### Introduction

-ArangoDB is a multi-model database that combines the features of document stores, key-value pairs, and graph databases in a single engine using AQL (Arango Query Language).
-It is ideal for use cases requiring flexibility between different data models.
-Deploying ArangoDB via Docker is a convenient and reproducible way to experiment with these capabilities in isolation.
+ArangoDB is a multi-model database that unifies document, key-value, and graph storage in a single engine using AQL (Arango Query Language).
+It provides an efficient way to handle complex, heterogeneous data without the overhead of managing multiple databases.
+Using Docker, you can easily deploy ArangoDB in a self-contained environment, experiment with its features, and maintain data persistence through volume mounts.

-In this exercise, we begin by launching an ArangoDB container without persistent storage to demonstrate data loss upon container deletion.
-You will access the Web UI, create a database and collections, and insert sample documents.
-After observing the transient nature of the data, we'll redeploy the container with a mounted volume to show how data can persist across sessions.
-This includes the re-creation and verification of inserted content after the container is removed and relaunched.
+In this exercise, you will launch ArangoDB containers and interact with the system entirely through the command line using the `arangosh` shell and HTTP API.
+We'll explore creating databases and collections, inserting documents, querying data with AQL, and confirming persistence by comparing container instances with and without volume mounts.
+All interactions will use CLI tools to avoid reliance on any graphical interface.

 ### Further Readings and Other Sources